Brexit campaign chief: We would win another referendum by more

 “Start rebuilding our network now,” Dominic Cummings, who ran the Vote Leave campaign, said in a blog.
 “Beating them again and by more will be easier than 2016.”

-Cummings said many Brexit opponents had treated the public with contempt and criticized some Brexit-supporting lawmakers in Prime Minister Theresa May’s Conservative Party for being “useful idiots” for the Remain campaign.
+Cummings said many Brexit opponents had treated the public with contempt and criticised some Brexit-supporting lawmakers in Prime Minister Theresa May’s Conservative Party for being “useful idiots” for the Remain campaign.

 Reporting by Guy Faulconbridge; editing by James Davey